MONTANA STATE UNIVERSITY INSTITUTIONAL ANIMAL CARE AND USE COMMITTEE (IACUC)

 Issue Date: 09/30/2015

-To describe MSU’s IACUC procedures for reviewing new Animal Care and Use Protocols, changes to existing protocols (amendments) and annual reviews (renewals).
+To describe MSU’s IACUC procedures for reviewing new Animal Care and Use Protocols, changes to existing protocols (amendments), annual reviews (renewals); and to describe the process for submitting a new Animal Care and Use Protocol and securing approval prior to expiration.

-Administrative Approval – For minor amendments including, but not limited to, change to protocol personnel, and animal number increases up to 10%, the IACUC Administrator and/or IACUC Chair determine the outcome.
+- Administrative Approval – For minor amendments including, but not limited to, change to protocol personnel, and animal number increases up to 10%, the IACUC Program Manager and/or IACUC Chair determine the outcome.

 Principal Investigators (PIs) are required to consult with the Attending Veterinarian (AV) for all protocols, including protocols being submitted to replace a protocol that is expiring.
 After consultation with the AV, protocols can be submitted to the IACUC at any time using the IACUC Online Protocol system (IACUCOP).
 Note: Every three years, an expiring protocol must be submitted as a new protocol.